kvndhrty/QuadConv/README.md

 The main experiment script can still be run without doing this, but the notebooks will be non-functional.

 ### Data Acquisition
-To obtain the datasets used in our paper...
+Our datasets are included in this repository using [Git LFS](https://git-lfs.com/).

 ### Running Experiments
 Use the following command to run an experiment: